Uncertainty Quantification on Collaborative Perception

 Songyang Han

-My research interests include Artificial General Intelligence, multi-agent reinforcement learning.
+My research interests include Artificial General Intelligence(AGI), Large Language Model(LLM).